 - Legalization and regulation would ensure that marijuana sold in New Hampshire is a unadulterated.
 Currently, the drug is often mixed or laced with other substances which can be more harmful.

-- It is foolish to legalize another intoxicating substance when the state is in the midst of a drug crisis, especially as some professionals argue that marijuana is a ‘gateway drug’ that can lead to the use of more dangerous substances.
+- New Hampshire is in the midst of a drug crisis.
+Some professionals argue that marijuana is a ‘gateway drug’ that can lead to the use of more dangerous substances.
+Thus, legalizing marijuana could worsen the problems New Hampshire is already facing.

-- Any revenue gained from legalization would be largely offset by the additional costs of regulation.
+- Any revenue gained from legalization could be offset by the costs of regulation.

-- Driving under the influence of marijuana is dangerous, but is far more difficult to detect than blood alcohol levels, making enforcement a challenge.
+- Driving under the influence of marijuana is dangerous.
+It is extremely difficult to detect marijuana-intoxicated driving, making enforcement a challenge.

 If recreational marijuana becomes legal, this bill establishes where cannabis can be grown and establishes the Department of Agriculture, Markets, and Food as the licensing agency to oversee all cannabis growing operations.